-A taste of Indian food brings intense flavor, colored with strong spices and creamy textures.
-The complexity of Indian cuisine is often what keeps its most fervent aficionados coming back for more.
-While thinking of Indian food can elicit thoughts of more common menu items like tikka masala, biryani, and curry, the reality is Indian cuisine encompasses hundreds of regional dishes that can vary dramatically in taste and texture.
-Nashville is fortunate to possess several good Indian restaurants, from a handful of long-established local favorites to hidden gems that fly relatively under the radar.
-Here’s where to get that Indian food fix in Music City.Read More
+Indian food isn’t shy about bringing the flavor — its complex blend of spices, earthy stews, and acidic side dishes are what keeps its most fervent aficionados coming back for more.
+Most people are generally familiar with tikka masala, biryani, and curry, but the reality is that Indian cuisine encompasses hundreds of regional dishes that can vary dramatically in taste and texture.
+Nashville’s lucky to have several standout Indian restaurants, from a handful of long-established local favorites to hidden gems that fly relatively under the radar.
+Here’s where to satisfy your Indian food craving in Music City.Read More

-Where to find biryanis, dosas, kati rolls, and more
+Where to find the best biryanis, dosas, and curries around town

 Bombay Palace Restaurant

-Bombay Palace draws crowds for its lunch buffet, which offers many traditional Indian favorites including several vegetarian options.
-While there are other good Indian restaurants on the west side of town, Bombay Palace’s patrons continue returning for the restaurant’s consistent quality and accommodating staff.
+Another West End favorite, Bombay Palace draws crowds during its lunch buffet, which features traditional Indian favorites like vegetable korma, chicken curry, and tandoori chicken.
+While there’s no shortage of solid Indian restaurants on the west side of town, this strip mall gem keeps diners coming back with its consistent quality and accommodating staff.

 Sitar Indian Restaurant